Career openings at KTOO

-Those of us who work here think KTOO Public Media is a great place to work.
+Those of us who work here think KTOO is a great place to work.
 Our diverse team of talented professionals comes from all walks of life.
-We’re proud of our home-grown talent, people who have come up through the ranks of other public media stations in Alaska, or through our internship program.
-And our team includes some of the brightest public media people in the country who have chosen to come to Juneau to practice their craft.
+Our team includes our own home-grown talent, along with some of the brightest public media people in the country who have chosen to come to Juneau to practice their craft.

-At KTOO Public Media you’ll work alongside some of the smartest and most creative journalists, producers, content creators, techies and an amazing support team.
+At KTOO you’ll work alongside some of the smartest and most creative journalists, producers, content creators, techies and an amazing support team.
 Many of our alumni have gone on to terrific public media jobs at NPR and at stations all over the country.
-(Think Peter Kenyon at NPR, Elizabeth Arnold, John Ryan at KUOW, Rebecca Sheir at Slate, Knight fellow Heather Bryant, and Bruce Theriault, ex-CPB VP.)

-We embrace and celebrate the values of diversity, creativity, independence and responsibility.
+We are committed to increasing diversity and inclusion at KTOO.
+We believe that a diverse and inclusive staff will lead to a deeper connection to the communities we serve.
+We embrace and celebrate the values of creativity, independence and responsibility.
 We work hard, but value a healthy work-life balance.
 Our employees tell us that they are proud to say they work at KTOO, and are inspired by our mission.

 We’re open to flexible working arrangements, we let people set their own schedules as much as possible, and we try to provide everyone with a little time to learn new skills and pursue their dream projects.
 We encourage our staff to be involved in the civic, arts and cultural life of Juneau.
 We work in a casual office environment, and yes, well-behaved dogs are welcomed at KTOO.

-As a non-profit, we may not always pay top dollar, but we strive to be fair and competitive and we offer generous benefits, including employee and dependent health care coverage, holidays and personal leave days, medical and vacation leave and a 403 B retirement plan.
+As a non-profit, we strive to pay competitive salaries and offer generous benefits, including employee and dependent health care coverage, 20 weeks of parental leave, paid holidays and personal leave days, medical and vacation leave and a 403 B retirement plan.